AB-Ares/Te_HF_Conversion/README.md

 `Conversion_Te_HF`  Determine the surface, crustal, and mantle heat flows, mechanical thickness, and thermal gradients from input rheology and elastic parameters.

 `Conversion_Tprofile_Te`  Determine yield strength envelope, mechanical thickness given the input temperature profile.
 Elastic thickness will also be output from the assumed plate curvature.

+`Brittle_Strength` Compute the brittle part of the yield strength envelope based on planetary constants.

 ## Example scripts
 `Mars_YSE`  Determine the surface, crust, and mantle heat flows for a given elastic thickness on Mars assuming a wet rheology for the diabase crust and olivine mantle.
 Plot the yield strength envelope.